vishalvhingorani/vishalvhingorani/README.md

 Key Highlights:

-📱Published 3 Android Applications on the Google Playstore.
+📱 Published 3 Android Applications on the Google Playstore.

-🎇Won 5+ National Hackathons organized in various universities throughout the country.
+🏆 Won 5+ National Hackathons organized in various universities throughout the country.

-💻Founded a web-based initiative "ISC Helpline" to help students through 12th-grade ISC Science.
+💻 Founded a web-based initiative "ISC Helpline" to help students through 12th-grade ISC Science.

 <br>
 Here are some ideas to get you started:

-🔭 I’m currently working on writing a research paper on one of my recent projects involving field of Electronics coupled with an Android Application.
+<br>🔭 I’m currently working on writing a research paper on one of my recent projects involving field of Electronics coupled with an Android Application.

 🌱 I’m currently learning Data Structures and Algorithms.